Silassales/Displayly/backend/readme.md

 If the password is successfully saved, a `200` status code will be returned, otherwise `400` or `401` with a description explaining why the password could not be reset.

-**IMPORTANT**: The reset access token will expiry 5 minutes after being issued.
+**IMPORTANT**: The reset access token will expire 5 minutes after being issued.
 If the token expiries, you will need to call the previous endpoint (answer validation) to get a new token.
 Also, after reseting the password, this token can not be used to access other endpoints.
 You will need to login using the proper login endpoint to get a "full" access token.

 ### Workspaces